 - Safe trading environment – transparency is vital to building trust with your broker – NFA regulated entities try to create a safe environment for their clients.

-When you trade with NFA broker, what does this mean to you as a trader?
+When you trade with an NFA broker, what does this mean to you as a trader?

 - Serious businesses with transparent financial operations – these are companies who became members of the National Futures Association.